 For those looking for a little more riding we highly recommend a side trip to Ophir (4kms/2miles return from Omakau).
 Once a thriving Goldfields hub, its well-preserved historical buildings and one of the last surviving suspension bridges in Central Otago (Dan O’Connell Bridge) are well worth the extra effort.

 Otago Rail Trail - Omakau to Wedderburn

 The highlight of today's cycle is the beautiful Poolburn Gorge section of the trail, which features two tunnels and two viaducts.
 You'll then ride through the Ida Valley farmlands, pedalling past Idaburn Dam, one of New Zealand's few outdoor curling sites, and visiting the Hayes Historic Engineering Works before stopping at Oturehua Tavern for lunch.
 After lunch, you'll continue north to the Golden Progress Mine and up to the highest point of the trail before stopping for the night at Wedderburn.
-You may wish to take an optional trip to Naseby so you can try your hand at curling and take a look around the old gold mining town.
-In the evening, perhaps enjoy a traditional, farm-style meal at the Wedderburn Tavern and rest those legs.
+In the evening, enjoy a traditional, farm-style meal at the Wedderburn Tavern (not included) and rest those legs.

 Otago Rail Trail - Wedderburn to Waipiata